-207.1 Minimum Frontage
+207.1 Minimum Frontage-

-- A. Frontage Every building lot shall have a minimum frontage as specified in Section 204 provided that where lots are located on the exterior of a curving street, a shorter front dimension may be permitted provided that the width of the lot measured along the front setback line shall be the minimum specified in Section 204. - B. In the alternative, provided all requirements for lot dimensions of this Ordinance can be met, up to four (4) single family dwellings may be constructed on lots which front on a private way.

-"Intent: This provision allows for a reduction in road standards for a subdivision of four lots or less and provides the opportunity to create new lots of record in an economical manner for family members.
-The term "private way" means a private road consistent with NH RSA 674:41.
-Those proposing to use this provision shall meet with the Planning Board for a Preliminary Conceptual Consultation If, in the opinion of the Planning Board, considering the topography and land ownership in the vicinity, it is likely that the private way could be extended to serve additional dwelling units in the future, the layout of said private way shall be done in such a fashion that all of the geometric layout specifications of the subdivision regulations for a public street could be met.

-If the private way is unlikely to serve more than four (4) dwelling units, it shall be constructed following minimum specifications:

-1. The right-of-way shall be at least 50 feet in width to accommodate upgrading of the road should future owners choose to dedicate it to the Town;

-- 2. The roadway specifications shall be graduated based upon standard traffic calculations (e.g.a private way for one dwelling unit generates 10.1 vehicles per day and thus would require a 12-foot wide gravel way); - 3.
-The private way shall provide adequate access for emergency vehicles to said new dwellings: - 4.
-Both the private way and the arrangements for paying the costs of maintenance and repair of said private way, as well as provisions for turning over said way to the Town as a public street should the Town so request, shall be described in instruments referred to in said deeds. - 5.
+- A. Frontage Every building lot shall have a minimum frontage as specified in Section 204 provided that where lots are located on the exterior of a curving street, a shorter front dimension may be permitted provided that the width of the lot measured along the front setback line shall be the minimum specified in Section 204. - B. In the alternative, provided all requirements for lot dimensions of this Ordinance can be met, up to four (4) single family dwellings may be constructed on lots which front on a private way. - If, in the opinion of the Planning Board, considering the topography and land ownership in the vicinity, it is likely that the private way could be extended to serve additional dwelling units in the future, the layout of said private way shall be done in such a fashion that all of the geometric layout specifications of the subdivision regulations for a public street could be met. - If the private way is unlikely to serve more than four (4) dwelling units, it shall be constructed following minimum specifications: - 1.
+The right-of-way shall be at least 50 feet in width to accommodate upgrading of the road should future owners choose to dedicate it to the Town; - 2.
+The roadway specifications shall be graduated based upon standard traffic calculations (e.g. a private way for one dwelling unit generates 10.1 vehicles per day and thus would require a 12-foot wide gravel way); - 3.
+The private way shall provide adequate access for emergency vehicles to said new dwellings: - a.
+Both the private way and the arrangements for paying the costs of maintenance and repair of said private way, as well as provisions for turning over said way to the Town as a public street should the Town so request, shall be described in instruments referred to in said deeds. - b.
 The applicant shall provide the Planning Board with a nonbinding conceptual plan of the parcel.
 This plan would show the parcel as it would appear if built out to the maximum number of lots allowed by current zoning and would show how such growth could be accommodated.

-207.2 Front Yard Regulations and Exceptions
+207.2 Front Yard Regulations and Exceptions-